donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/fulton-harris.jpg" alt="Fulton Harris" width="200px"/>

 So this is a big book.
 But it's worth it.
 It's the classic treatise on the subject and it deals with the subject matter well.
 I haven't read very far, but I have liked what I have read.
-Next is written by one of the (if not the) best mathematicians of the 20th century, Jean-Pierre Serre:
+Next is written by one of the best mathematicians of the 20th century, Jean-Pierre Serre:

 **[Linear Representations of Finite Groups](https://www.amazon.com/Linear-Representations-Finite-Graduate-Mathematics/dp/0387901906/)**, *J.-P. Serre*